jakubzitny/papers/README.md

-# ConvNets for signal processing and medical vision
+# CNNs and RNNs for signal processing and medical vision

 ## Signal processing